close print view

 - subject autism coverage to dollar limits, copays, deductibles, or coinsurance provisions that do not apply to physical illness generally.

 Coverage for treatment of ASDs may be limited to an individual through age 18.
-Carriers may impose certain maximum annual benefits on ASD coverage, subject to federal mental health parity laws and the Affordable Care Act.
+Carriers may impose certain restrictions on ASD coverage, subject to state law, federal mental health parity laws and the Affordable Care Act.

 AFFORDABLE CARE ACT PROVISIONS: